FACT-Finder-Web-Components/documentation/markdown/3.x/en/ff-filter-cloud.md

 ```

 **NOTE** If no element annotated with `[data-template=filter]` is specified, a console error will be displayed and the component will not render itself.
-The only exception where it may be omitted is when `ff-filter-cloud` is left completely empty.
-The default template will then be used
+The only exception where `[data-template=filter]` may be omitted is when `ff-filter-cloud` is left completely empty.
+The default template will then be used.

 ### Setup
 The following is an error - `ff-filter-cloud` has no way of determining where to render its filter-item elements.